SSL Certificates And HTTPS: How They Help Secure Your Website And Maintain Its Google Rankings

 As you can see, there are nuances to consider when you deal with SSL certificates and HTTPS for your website; it’s not as simple as just whacking it on a server and forgetting about it.

 If you’re a SiteSuite customer, feel free to contact our support team to purchase and implement an SSL certificate for your website.
 We will manage the certificate, assist you with renewals, and provide advice on how to force all your webpages to go through HTTPS.

-We are offering a half price discount on SSL set up until 30 June, to help clients improve their security and maintain their Google rankings.
+We are offering a price discount on SSL set up until 31 August, to help clients improve their security and maintain their Google rankings.